 High blood glucose can then damage many organ systems, including eyes, kidneys, heart, and blood vessels.

 This insulin resistance can happen slowly over many years before blood glucose levels are detected to be too high.
 This is because the body will overcompensate by releasing more insulin.
 Over time, this can burn out the pancreas and lead to an insulin deficiency.

 High insulin levels are often associated with central obesity, cholesterol abnormalities, and/or high blood pressure (hypertension).
-When these disease processes occur together, it is called metabolic syndrome.
+When these disease processes occur together, it is metabolic syndrome.

 Thus, the goal of any diabetes treatment is to control blood glucose.
 Medicines such as insulin do this by correcting insulin deficiency, and other medicines like metformin work to decrease insulin resistance.

 Why doctors might recommend metformin

 Many doctors and diabetes specialists recommend Metformin as the first medicine to treat type 2 diabetic patients because:

 However, people diagnosed with diabetes should be given a choice in their treatment, and some people prefer to try lifestyle changes or other non-medicine approaches before starting Metformin.